omnilib/attribution/docs/guide.rst

     is ``true``), and should match the top-level namespace used when importing your package at runtime.

+.. attribute:: signed_tags
+    :type: bool
+    :value: True

+    Specifies if attribution will use GPG signed tags for git when creating and tagging new versions.

 .. attribute:: version_file
     :type: bool
     :value: True